akshatabhandiwad/Data_Science_in_R/README.md

 **2. Hitters Salary Prediction**

-This project aims to predict the salaries of the Baseball players.
-Hitters data set from the ISLR package is used for this project.
-Among other information, it contains annual salary of baseball players (in thousands of dollars) on opening day of the season.
+This project aims to predict the salaries of Baseball players.
+Hitters data set from the ISLR package was used for this project.
+Among other information, it contains the annual salary of baseball players (in thousands of dollars) on the opening day of the season.
-Training dataset is created with 80% of the observation.
-Decision tree (Regression Tree) is used to outline the definition and Ensemble Methods (Bagging and Boosting) to produce the optimal predictive model.
+The training dataset was created with 80% of the observation.
+The decision tree (Regression Tree) outlined the definition, and Ensemble Methods (Bagging and Boosting) was adopted to produce the optimal predictive model.